-Alan Brandt was trained as a bass vocalist at Illinois State University and Indiana University Southeast.
-He was “Glee”ful when it wasn’t cool as a member of the ISU Glee Club and Glee Club Octet.
+Alan Brandt’s voice has been on the Louisville public radio airwaves for 25 years.
+Alan was trained as a bass vocalist at Illinois State University and Indiana University Southeast.
 Alan soloed for local church choirs and the Choral Arts Society and sang Verdi’s Requiem with the Louisville Orchestra.
-He has been a classical host for Louisville public radio stations since 1989.
-Join Alan for his radio programs Monday through Friday, 9 – 1 pm, select Saturdays hosting the Louisville Orchestra broadcasts and An English Pastorale, Sunday at 9 am.
+Alan is a self-confessed “Doctor Who” nerd.
+His main musical outlet nowadays is playing the ukulele.
+You can hear Alan weekdays 9 am – 1 pm and on An English Pastorale, Sundays at 9 am.

 Scott Blankenship started his radio career in college when he began working as a volunteer at a local cable radio station, announcing alternative and new rock music.
 His love and appreciation of classical music began at public radio station KVNO in Omaha, where he spent 13 years in various on-air and management roles, five of those years as the morning drive-time host.